AVSystem/Anjay-lite/doc/sphinx/source/AdvancedTopics/AT-ExternalDataTypes.rst

 -----------------------------

-One practical use case for these data types is reading a resource value from a file or from the microcontroller’s external memory.
+One practical use case for these data types is reading a resource value from a file or from the microcontroller's external memory.
 In this example, you will implement the `BinaryAppDataContainer
 <https://devtoolkit.openmobilealliance.org/OEditor/LWMOView?url=https%3a%2f%2fraw.githubusercontent.com%2fOpenMobileAlliance%2flwm2m-registry%2fprod%2f19.xml>`_
 object with a `Opaque` Data resource.
 The value will be streamed from the